asand017/-sed-tutorial/README.md

 cat testfile | sed s/cat/dog/
 </blockquote>

+which replaces the first occurence of "cat" on each line of the input source with "dog".

 **NOTE:** *sed* requires some sort of input to function.
 This input can come from a pipe or it can be passed in as shown in the *sed* declaration.